farnasirim/talkative/README.md

 # Talkative
-Talkative is a very simple docker web application to ease testing certain kubernetes features
+Talkative is a very simple web application to ease testing certain kubernetes features